-At Judaism Your Way’s free High Holy Day services, we welcome nearly 6,000 Jews and loved ones to the Denver Botanic Gardens for Rosh Hashanah and Yom Kippur.
+Judaism Your Way’s annual High Holy Day services – at the Denver Botanic Gardens – bring together over 6,000 Jews and loved ones for a joyful Rosh Hashanah and Yom Kippur experience

-Here’s what past participants have to say about our services:
+Here’s what past participants say about our services:

 The JYW concept is very fresh and refreshing.
 The organization and people are very engaging, friendly and bright.
 The services were both traditional and contemporary.
 The staff was helpful and nice.
 The entire experience was a 10 on a scale of 10.